Analog television: Horizontal and vertical hold

-Analog television receivers and composite monitors often provide manual controls to adjust horizontal and vertical timing.

 The sweep (or deflection) oscillators were designed to run without a signal from the television station (or VCR, computer, or other composite video source).
-This provides a blank canvas, similar to today's "CHECK SIGNAL CABLE" messages on monitors: it allows the television receiver to display a raster to confirm the basic operation of the set's most fundamental circuits, and to allow an image to be presented during antenna placement.
+This allows the television receiver to display a raster and to allow an image to be presented during antenna placement.
 With sufficient signal strength, the receiver's sync separator circuit would split timebase pulses from the incoming video and use them to reset the horizontal and vertical oscillators at the appropriate time to synchronize with the signal from the station.

 The free-running oscillation of the horizontal circuit is especially critical, as the horizontal deflection circuits typically power the flyback transformer (which provides acceleration potential for the CRT) as well as the filaments for the high voltage rectifier tube and sometimes the filament(s) of the CRT itself.
-Without the operation of the horizontal oscillator and output stages, for virtually every analog television receiver since the 1940s, there will be absolutely no illumination of the CRT's face.
+Without the operation of the horizontal oscillator and output stages in these television receivers, there would be no illumination of the CRT's face.

-The lack of precision timing components in early television receivers meant that the timebase circuits occasionally needed manual adjustment.
+The lack of precision timing components in early equipment meant that the timebase circuits occasionally needed manual adjustment.
 If their free-run frequencies were too far from the actual line and field rates, the circuits would not be able to follow the incoming sync signals.
 Loss of horizontal synchronization usually resulted in an unwatchable picture; loss of vertical synchronization would produce an image rolling up or down the screen.

-The adjustment took the form of horizontal hold and vertical hold controls, usually on the front panel along with other common controls.
-These adjusted the free-run frequencies of the corresponding timebase oscillators.
+Older analog television receivers often provide manual controls to adjust horizontal and vertical timing.
+The adjustment takes the form of horizontal hold and vertical hold controls, usually on the front panel along with other common controls.
+These adjust the free-run frequencies of the corresponding timebase oscillators.

-Properly working, adjusting a horizontal or vertical hold should cause the picture to almost "snap" into place on the screen; this is called sync lock.
 A slowly rolling vertical picture demonstrates that the vertical oscillator is nearly synchronized with the television station but is not locking to it, often due to a weak signal or a failure in the sync separator stage not resetting the oscillator.
-Sometimes, the black interval bar will almost stop at the right place, again indicating a fault in sync separation is not properly resetting the vertical oscillator.